0xBasedd/Discord_MessageExport/README.md

 - Progress updates include visual progress bar
 - Memory usage is monitored and warnings are provided
 - Export tasks can be cancelled at any time

+## Support
+If you encounter any issues or need help:
+1. Check the logs for detailed error messages
+2. Use `/help` command for usage information
+3. Use `/status` to check bot health
+4. Contact the maintainer for support

+## License
+[Your License Here]

 ## Advanced Features